Babafemi Badejo: Life and career

+On the 2nd of November, 2025, Prof. Babafemi Badejo was decorated with the "Djibouti National Order of 27 June 1977" by the Prime Minister on behalf of the President.
+This state honor was bestowed for expert mediation and sustained support for Somali peace, specifically acknowledging the enduring impact of the Arta Peace Conference (2000) on Somalia's modern governance.

 Badejo is a professor of Political Science and International Relations who has written over 50 academic publications.
 These include Books, Team Publications, Referred Articles, Monographs and Chapters in books, as well as other major research work in progress.
 These include books on Kenya, Nigeria and recently, on Somalia titled, "Somalia Just Before Al-Shabaab: Why Peace Was Elusive" referred to by David Stephen, former UN Representative of the Secretary-General for Somalia with the concurrence of Richard Sklar of UCLA, as “an indispensable source book for academics and for the international community”.
 His book on Kenya described by Ibrahim A. Gambari, former Under-Secretary-General for Political Affairs at the UN as “compulsory reading for those seeking to understand Kenyan (indeed African) politics with all their contradictions, challenges and possibilities.”
 Badejo gave the maiden Inaugural Lecture titled: “Interests”, at Chrisland University, Abeokuta, Nigeria.
 In addition, he has over 150 think pieces in major news outlets.